vega/altair/README.md

 * The data source is a data frame that consists of column of different data types that include quantitative, ordinal, nominal and date/time.
-* The data frame is in a [tidy format]() where the rows correspond to samples and the colunms correspond the observed variables.
+* The data frame is in a [tidy format](http://vita.had.co.nz/papers/tidy-data.pdf) where the rows correspond to samples and the colunms correspond the observed variables.
-* The visual encoding (position, color, size, shape, etc.) of the different columns is intimately related to marginal and conditional probability distributions and relational algebra (in particular `GROUPBY`).
+* The visual encoding (position, color, size, shape, facetting, etc.) of the different columns is intimately related to the groupby operation of Pandas and SQL.

 The Altair API contains no actual visualization rendering code, but instead emits JSON data structures following the [Vega-Lite](https://github.com/vega/vega-lite)